Handful of Promises: Chart performance

-"Handful of Promises" entered the UK Singles Chart at number 29 on 17 March 1990, climbed the following week to reach a peak of number 21, and charted for a total of six weeks.
-In Ireland, it ranked for three weeks from 15 March 1990, with a peak at number six, which is the Big Fun single's highest placement in the country.
-It was also a top 14 hit in Finland and was a hit in Spain where it reached number 9.
-It achieved a moderate success in Belgium (Flanders) where it was a top 50 hit, and missed the top 100 in Australia where it peaked at number 110.
-On the Eurochart Hot 100, it started at number 71 on 24 March 1990, peaked of number 53 in its second and third weeks and fell off the top 100 after four weeks.
+"Handful of Promises" entered the UK Singles Chart at number 29 on 17 March 1990, climbed the following week to reach a peak of number 21, and charted for a total of six weeks, becoming Big Fun's first single to stall outside the top ten.
+In Ireland, it ranked for three weeks from 15 March 1990, with a peak at number six, which remains Big Fun's highest placement in the country.
+It also attained number nine in Spain and number 14 in Finland, achieved a moderate success in Belgium (Flanders) where it was a top 50 hit, and missed the top 100 in Australia where it peaked at number 110.
+On the Pan-European Hot 100 Singles chart compiled by Music & Media, it started at number 71 on 24 March 1990, peaked of number 53 in its second and third weeks and fell off the top 100 after four weeks.